The Wheathampstead Dementia Wellbeing Group

 EMDASS (Early Memory Diagnosis and Support Services) will tell you about help immediately available, arrange home visits by a social worker and occupational therapist and advise on benefits.

 CAN DEMENTIA BE TREATED?

-Yes, in a minority of cases, depending on the cause.
-In other instances dementia can be slowed and sometimes improved.
+With the right medical help dementia can be slowed and sometimes improved.

 ARE THERE AIDS TO MAKE LIVING AT HOME EASIER?